Chapter 3 Electrochemistry

 On passing current, both acid and water will ionise as follows:

-H+ (aq) ions will migrate to the cathode and will be reduced to H2.
+At cathode: H+ (aq) ions will migrate to the cathode and will be reduced to H2.

 Thus, H2 (g) will be evolved at the cathode.

-At anode: OH ions will be released in preference to SO2−4 ions because their discharge potential is less.
+At anode: OH– ions will be released in preference to SO2−4 ions because their discharge potential is less.
 They will be oxidized as follows:

 Thus, O2 (g) will be evolved at the anode.
 The solution will be acidic and will contain H2SO4.